grafana/grafana/docs/sources/enterprise/license/activate-aws-marketplace-license/activate-license-on-eks.md

    For more information about deploying an application on Amazon EKS, refer to [Getting started with Amazon EKS – AWS Management Console and AWS CLI](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-console.html).

-   For more information about installing Grafana on Kubernetes using the Helm Chart, refer to [Grafana Helm Chart](https://github.com/grafana/helm-charts/tree/main/charts/grafana#readme).
+   For more information about installing Grafana on Kubernetes using the Helm Chart, refer to the [Grafana Helm Chart](https://github.com/grafana/helm-charts/tree/main/charts/grafana#readme).

 1. Use `kubectl set image deployment/my-release grafana=grafana/grafana-enterprise:<version>` to update the container image to Grafana Enterprise version 8.3.0 or later.